nansencenter/prepobs_bgc/docs/index.md

 # Getting Started

-BGC-DATA-PROCESSING provides a set of modules to process and map biogeochemical data.
+PREPOBS-BGC provides a set of modules to process and map biogeochemical data.

 ## Requirements